SAP/Webchat/README.md

 #### Use your webchat

 Once you're done, build it and host it.
-To use it instead of the default one provided by recast.AI, you need to set up the Webchat channel in the **CONNECT** tab of your bot.
+To use it instead of the default one provided by Recast.AI, you need to set up the Webchat channel in the **CONNECT** tab of your bot.
-But instead of copy-paste the default script, modify the **src** field with your URL ;)
+You'll be using the same script as the default installation, but you have **to replace the src field by your own URL**.

 ```